koknat/dif/README.md

        -json              Compare two json files, sorting the keys

+       -removeDictKeys 'regex'
+                          For use with -yaml or -json
+                          Removes all dictionary keys matching the regex

+       -perlEval          The input file is a perl hashref Print the keys in alphabetical order

        -perlDump          Useful when comparing previously captured output of Data::Dumper filter out all SCALAR/HASH/ARRAY/REF/GLOB/CODE addresses from output of Dumpvalue, since they change on every execution